cstobey/vclods/README.md

 * A directory based script-running ksh framework, to make daemonized programs from simple scripts

 ## How does it work?
+* 300 ksh lines that provide...
-* VCLODs modularize simple scripts/programs automating ~95% of the boilerplate needed to productionize.
-For example,
+* Modularizing simple scripts/programs to automate ~95% of the boilerplate needed to productionize
   * Configuration,
   * Locking,
   * Logging,
   * Timing,
+  * Database Connections, and
-  * Piped Operations: Batching, Alerting, C and
+  * Piped Operations: Batching, Alerting, Advanced Logging, ...
-  * Database Connections

-## What are the benefits?
-* Scripts/programs can focus on their purpose without dealing with their infrastructure

-## What is the Strategy?

-## What are the Objections?
+VCLODs Piped Operation Elements

 Extension | Start | Must Pipe | Extra File | Description
 ----------|-------|-----------|------------|------------